jrmidkiff/Must-Remember/README.md

 * Update ERace/EGender in each table
 * Note about recommending to re-run "Final" and "Exclude" mktable queries
 * Make full table of all employees
+* Problem: How to account for multiple Hires/Promos/Terms
 * Check for missing gender or race and conflicting gender/race